medanikil/Art-Institute-API/README.md

 - **Volley** for API/network calls
 - **Picasso** for image loading
 - **Cloud API**: [Art Institute of Chicago Public API](https://api.artic.edu/docs/).
-- *Note: If you get a 403 error on first load, just refresh the page — the site is known to behave this way sometimes.*
+- *Note: If the link gives an error when clicked, just press Enter in the address bar to reload — it's a known CloudFront quirk.*
 - **Custom Fonts**, AlertDialogs, and Implicit Intents

 ---